 - our wonder

 - our innocent trust

 - our status as co-creators of our world with others

 - our hope of being welcome fully as ourselves

-All arrangements that promote stability do so at the expense of our true and whole self.
-Our feeling of loss can be reinforced when we interact with others.
+All cultural arrangements that promote security often do so at the expense of our true and whole self.
+The resulting feeling of loss may be reinforced when we interact with others who do not understand or get us.
 We may feel unseen.
-It does not matter what the prejudice is, we can still feel rewounded.
-The pain can drive out our true selves and cause us to withdraw our best self, and a process of self-diminishment can develop and even accelerate.
+It does not matter what the prejudice is, we can become stuck in a process that rewounds us.
+The pain can feel like a rejection of our true selves and cause us to withdraw from social engagement.
+A process of self-diminishment can develop over time and even accelerate.

 The Path To Recovery